killvxk/uefi-rootkit/README.md

 - `WORKSPACE` to the cloned repository (e.g. `export WORKSPACE=~/repos/uefi-rootkit`)
 - `PACKAGES_PATH` to the `src` folder of this repository as well as the edk2 repository (e.g. `export PACKAGES_PATH=~/repos/uefi-rootkit/src/:~/repos/edk2`)

-Change directory so you are in the root of this repository and create an empty folder called `Conf` (e.g. `mkdir Conf`).
-Then call the edksetup script (e.g. `. edksetup.sh`), this will copy template configuration files.
+Change directory so you are in the root of this repository and call the edksetup script (e.g. `. edksetup.sh`), this will copy template configuration files.
 In `Conf/target.txt` you need to change `TARGET_ARCH` to `X64` and `TOOL_CHAIN_TAG` to use your tool chain (`Conf/tools_def.txt` has a list of all tool chains and allows for custom definitions).
-I entered GCC5 to use my gcc 11.2.0 installtion.
+I entered `GCC5` to use my gcc 11.2.0 installation.

 ## Building UefiExamplePkg
 To build this package have EDK II setup with all the needed environment variables and enter: